- About us

 A BID can deliver virtually anything its businesses decide they need, as long as it is over and above what the local authority already provides.
-The is an independent, not-for-profit organisation.
+A BID is an independent, not-for-profit organisation.
 It cannot carry out any projects or services that statutorily have to be provided by public agencies.

 What does Newquay BID do?

-Newquay BID sets out it’s business plan to highlight the vision and objectives, and projects will be worked on for the term.
+Newquay BID has set out its business plan to highlight the vision and objectives, and projects will be worked on for the term.

 The key priorities for Newquay BID are as follows;

 The vision for Newquay BID is to continue to grow Newquay as leading destination for tourism, business and living.